Ry-Pereira/Ry-Pereira/README.md

 - 👀 I’m interested in coding, video games, and art
 - 🌱 I’m currently learning python, gdscript, and pixel art
 - 💞️ I’m looking to collaborate on ... niche projects
 - 📫 How to reach me ...
-N/A
+If you know me personally, by phone call or message.
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
 Double Jointed Thumbs, I can control animals with my mind